thekompanee/chamber/README.md

 ## Deploying to Heroku

 If you're deploying to Heroku, they won't let you upload custom config files.
-If you do not have your config files all stored in your repo (which you shouldn't if some of the information is sensitive), it becomes more difficult to gain access to that information on Heroku.
+If you do not have your config files all stored in your repo, or some of your settings are encrypted, it becomes more difficult to gain access to that information on Heroku.

 To solve this problem, Heroku allows you to set environment variables in your application.
 Unfortunately this has the nasty side effect of being a pain to deal with.
-For one, you have to deal with environment variables with unweildy names.
+For one, you have to deal with environment variables with unweildy names (eg `MY_THIRD_PARTY_SERVICE_DEV_API_KEY`).
 For another, it makes the organization of those variables difficult.

 Fortunately, Chamber allows you to organize your environment variables in separate files and access them easily using hash or object notation, however at